 The names of people, places, and things help us understand and navigate the world.
 These terms help us identify exactly what we’re looking for.
 The same holds true in digital environments, where descriptive names allow files to be easily understood, located, and retrieved.
 That’s why many teams use file naming conventions to make their content easily locatable.

-Everything from file folder directories to collaborative work tools are more effective if their digital files have thoughtful and appropriate names.
-So it should come as no surprise that strong filenaming conventions also help maximize the power and efficiency of a digital asset management (DAM) platform.
+Everything from file folder directories to collaborative work tools are more effective if their digital files have meaningful and appropriate names.
+So it should come as no surprise that strong file naming conventions also help maximize the power and efficiency of a digital asset management (DAM) platform.

 - A unique identifier: project name, number, or creator; or product ID or SKU/ASIN